material-motion/material-motion/starmap/specifications/primitives/gesture_recognizers/DragGestureRecognizer.md

 ```
 class DragGestureRecognizer {
-  func translationInElement(element: Element) -> Vector
+  func translation() -> Vector
 ```

 ### Velocity API

-Expose an API for reading the current translation velocity of the input events.
+Expose an API for reading the current translation velocity of the input events in relation to the associated element.

 The velocity should be expressed in individual components for platform's available axis of movement.
 For example, on a touch screen this might be a two-dimensional vector consisting of an x and a y